-Should there be a nation-wide NRC, as announced by the Central Government of India?
+Should there be a nationwide NRC, as announced by the Central Government of India?
 Considering the cost incurred in Assam (the first state where it was conducted), will it drain the financial and human resources of this country?
 Is the whole exercise of CAA and NRC necessary?

-Are CAA and NRC diversion-tactics by the government to take attention from the real problems of the country like economic slow-down, unemployment, and price-rise – as pointed out by many?
+Are CAA and NRC diversion tactics by the government to take attention from the real problems of the country like economic slow-down, unemployment, and price-rise – as pointed out by many?

 We at ClearIAS.com believe in diverse viewpoints and democratic debates.
 For that, you need the right information.
-With this information, you should analyse both sides of an issue – without any bias.
+With this information, you should analyze both sides of an issue – without any bias.
 Once that is done, you will be able to take a stand.

-In the case of CAB, we have already presented both-sides in one of our previous articles.
+In the case of CAB, we have already presented both sides in one of our previous articles.

 Post your opinion and analysis as comments.